JCSS-PMC/PMC/part-02/wave-loads.md

 Belverova, D. (1994), "Wind Waves”, PhD, Polish Academy of Sciences, Gdansk.

-Bitner-Gregersen E.M. and S. Haver (1991), “ Joint Environmental Model for Reliability Calculations", Proc. of the $1^{\text {st }}$ International Offshore and Polar Engineering Conference, Edinburgh, United Kingdom, August 11-15, 1991, ISOPE.

-Bitner-Gregersen, E.M. and Ø. Hagen (1990), "Uncertainties in Data for the Offshore Environment", Structural Safety, Vol. 7., pp. 11-34.

 Borgman, L.E.
-(1965), Spectral density of ocean wave forces (1967), Journal ASCE, Waterways and Harbors Div.; (1966), Proceedings, ASCE Specialty Cong. on Coastal Engineering, Santa Barbara, CA, October 1965

-Borgman, L.E.
 (1979), "Directional Wave Spectra from Wave Sensors", Ocean Wave Climate, Plenum, New York, pp. 269-300

-British Maritime Technology (Hogben, N. Da Cunha, L.F., and Oliver, H.N.)
-(1986), Global Wave Statistics, Unwin Brothers Limited, London, England

-Cardone, C.J.
-Shaw and V.R.
-Swail (1995), "Uncertainties in Metocean Data", Proceedings of the E\&P Forum Workshop

-Carter, D.J.T., Challenor, P.G. and M.A.
-Srokosz, (1992), "An Assessment of GEOSAT Wave Height and Wind Speed Measurements", J. Geophys.
-Res.
-Vol. 97 (C7).

-Cartwright, D.E. and M.S.
-Longuet-Higgins (1956), "The statistical distribution of maxima of a random process”, proc.
-Roy.Soc.
-London, Ser.A, Vol. 237

-Cavanie, A., M. Arhan, and R. Ezraty (1976).
-"A statistical relationship between individual heights and periods of storm waves", Behaviour of Offshore Structures (BOSS' 76), The Norwegian Institute of Technology

-Cooper and Forristal, (1995), Proc.
-1995 Offshore Technology Conference.

-Dean, R.G., Lo Jen-Men, and Johansson (1979), "Rare Wave Kinematics vs. Design Practice", Proceedings, Civil Engineering in the Oceans 5, ASCE Specialty Conference, San Francisco, Cal.

-Der Kiuregihan and Liu, (1986), Structural Reliability under Incomplete Probability Information”, J.Eng.Mechanics, ASCE, Vol.113, No.8, pp. 1208-1225

-Ditlevsen O, (2002), " Stochastic model for joint wave and wind loads on offshore structures”, Structural Safety, Vol. 24 (2002) pp 139-163, Elsevier Science Ltd.

-Earle, W.D. and L. Baer (1982), "Effects of Uncertainties on Extreme Wave Heights", J. Waterway, Port, Coastal and Ocean Division, ASCE.

-Forristal, G. Z. and Shaw, C. J. , (1995) "Uncertainties in the Design Process", Proceedings of the $E \& P$ Forum Workshop.

-Page 26

-Goda, Y. (1985): Random seas and design of maritime structures.
-University of Tokyo press, Tokyo

-Guedes Soares (1989)

-Guedes Soares, C and Nolasco,M.C.
-(1992), "Spectral Modelling of Sea States with Multiple Wave Systems", Journal of Offshore Mechanics and Artic Engineering, Vol.114, pp. 278-284.

-Guedes Soares, C. and Henriques, A. C., (1996), "Statistical Uncertainty in Long-Term Distributions of Significant Wave Height”, Journal of Offshore Mechanics and Arctic Engineering, Vol. 11, pp. 284-291.

-Guedes Soares, C. and J. A. Ferreira (1995),"Modelling Long-term Distributions of Significant Wave Height" Proceedings of the 14th International Conference on Offshore Mechanics and Artic Engineering, C. Guedes Soares (Ed.), ASME, New York, pp. 51-61.

-Haring, R.E. and L.P.
-Spencer (1979), Ocean test structure data base, Proc., Intl.
-Conf. on Civ.Eng. in the Oceans IV, ASCE, pp. 669-683

-Hasselman et al. (1973), "Measurements of Win-Wave Growth and Swell Decay During the Joint North sea Wave Project (JONSWAP), Deutschen Hydrographischen Institut, No. 12, Hamburg, Germany

-Heideman, J., O.T.
-Gudmestad, and C. Petrauskas (1994), "Environmental Conditions and Forces for Use in Requalification of Offshore Structures", Proceedings a Requalification of Offshore Structures Conference, USA.

-Heideman, J.C., Santala, M. J. and Cuellar, R. (1995), "Uncertainty and Bias in Metocean Design Criteria”, E\&F FORUM Workshop, London, England, 2/3 Nov.

-ISCC (1964), Proceedings of International Ship Structures Congress, Delft, the Netherlands, July 20-24, 1964

-Kac, M. and A.J.F.
-Siegert (1947), "On the theory of noise in radio receivers with square law detectors", Journal of Applied Physics, no. 18, pp. 383-400

-Longuet-Higgins, M.S.
-(1952), "On Statistical Distribution of the Heights of Sea Waves”, J. Marine res.
-Vol. 11, pp. 245-266

-Longuet-Higgins, M.S.
-(1963).
-"The Effects of Non-linearities on Statistical Distributions in the Theory of Sea Waves".
-J. Fluid Mech., Vol. 17.

-Longuet-Higgins, M.S.
-(1980).
-"On the Distribution of Heights of Sea Waves: Some Effects of Non-linearities and Finite Band Width”, Journal of Geophysical Research, Vol. 85, No. C3, pp 1519-1523.

-Madsen, H.O., S. Krenk, N. Lind (1986).
-Structural Safety.
-Prentice-Hall.

-Marthinsen T. and S.R.
-Winterstein (1992), On the skewness of random surface waves, Proc. of the $2^{\text {nd }}$ International Offshore and Polar Engineering Conference, San Francisco, pp 472-478, ISOPE.

-Massel, S. (1989), Ocean Waves in the Coastal Zone, Elsevier.

-Monaldo, F. (1988), "Expected Differences between Buoy and Radar Altimeter Estimates of Wind Speed and Significant Wave Height and their Implication on

-Page 27

 Buoy-altimeter Comparisons”, J. Geophys., pp. 2285-2302

-Mizoguchi, S. and K. Tanizawa (1996),'Impact Wave Loads due to Slamming”, A review, Ship Technology Research, Vol. 43, pp. 139-154

-Næss, A. (1998): "Estimation of Long Return Period Design Values for Wind Speeds", Journal of Engineering Mechanics, ASCE, Vol. 124, pp. 252-259.

-Næss, A. (1984), "Technical note: On the long-term statistics of extremes", Applied Ocean Research, Vol. 6., No. 4, pp. 227-228.

-Næss, A. (1985): "The joint crossing frequency of stochastic processes and its application to wave theory", Journal of Applied Ocean Research, Vol. 7, No. 1, 1985.

-Ochi, M.K. and Hubble, E.N.
-(1976), "On Six-Parameters Wave Spectra”, Proc. $15^{\text {th }}$ Coastal Eng.
-Conf., Vol. 1, pp. 301-328

-Pierson-Moskowitz (1964), "A Proposed Spectral From for Fully Developed Wind Seas Based on Similarity Theory of S.A.
-Kitaigorodskii”, J. Geoph.
-Res.
-69, pp. 51815190

-Prevosto, M., Krogstad, H.E., Barstow, S.F. and C. Guedes Soares (1996), "Observations of the High-Frequency Range of the Wave Spectrum", J. Offshore Mechanics and Arctic Engineering, Vol. 118

-Prince-Wright, R.G.
-(1995).
-Maximum Likelihood Models of Joint Environmental Data for TLP Design.
-Proc. of the $14^{\text {th }}$ Int.
-Conf. on Offshore Mechanics and Artic Engineering OMAE 1995, ASME, Vol 2., Copenhagen, Denmark.

-Skourup, J., N.-E. Ottesen Hansen, and K.K.
-Andreasen (1996).
-"Non-Gaussian Extreme Waves in the Central North Sea”.
-Proc. of the $15^{\text {th }}$ Int.
-Conf. on Offshore Mechanics and Artic Engineering, OMAE 1996, ASME, Vol I-Part A, 25-32.

-Steel, K. and M.D.
-Earle (1979), "The Status of Data Produced by NDBC Wave Data Analyzer (WDA) Systems”, Proc.
-Ocean '79, pp. 212-220

-Sterndorff, M.J. and J.D.
-Sørensen (2001), "A Rational Procedure for Determination of Directional Individual Design Wave Heights”, Proc.
-OMAE 2001 Conference, June 2001, Rio de Janeiro

-Strekalov, S.S. and S. Massel (1971), "On the Spectral Analysis of Wind Waves”, Arch.
-Hydrot.
-18, pp. 457-485

 Takahashi, S (1996): Design of vertical breakwaters.
 Port and Harbour Research Institute

-Tayfun, M.A.
-(1981).
-"Distribution of Crest-to-trough Wave Heights", J. Wtrway, Port, Coastal and Ocean Engng., 107(3), 149-158.

-Tayfun, M.A.
-(1990).
-"Distribution of Large Wave Heights", J. Wtrway, Port, Coastal and Ocean Engng., 116(6), 686-707.

-Van der Meer , J.W., D'Angremond, and JuhlL, J., (1994): Probabilistic calculations of wave forces on vertical structures, Coastal Engineering 1994, pp.1754-67.

-Watanabe, I. et al. (1992), "Winds and waves of the North Pacific Ocean 1974-1988", in Papers of Ship Research Institute, No.14.

-Wheeler, J.D.
-"Method for Calculating Forces Produced by Irregular Waves", Proceedings 1sr Offshore Technology Conference, OTC 1006, Houston, 1969.

-Winterstein, S.R., E.M.
-Bitner-Gregersen and K.O.
-Ronold (1991), "Statistical and Physical Models of Nonlinear Random Waves", Proc. of the $10^{\text {th }}$ Int.
-Conf. on Offshore Mechanics and Artic Engineering, Vol. II, 23-32.

-WMO (1983), Guide to Meteorological Instruments and Methods of Observation, Publication No. 8, World Meteorological Organization, Geneva, Switzerland.

--000 -